 Proper DNS (Domain Name System) management ensures that your website and email services function smoothly.
 Work with your registrar or hosting provider to configure DNS settings correctly.

-Renewing your .ng domain is a straightforward process, but it’s important to act promptly to avoid losing your domain.
+Renewing your .ng domain on time is essential to prevent downtime, loss of traffic, or even losing your domain to someone else.
 Here’s how to renew your .ng domain: